suneetasharma/SOC-Hands-On-Challenge/1-Log-Analysis/README.md

 🎯 Conclusion
 - Understanding Log Analysis: Logs are a critical tool for detecting, investigating, and responding to security incidents.
 - SOC Analyst Role: SOC Analysts depend heavily on logs to detect threats, trace activity, and maintain compliance.
-- Practical Insight: Hands-on log generation and detection reinforce key skills for entry-level SOC roles.
+- Practical Insight: Hands-on log generation and detection reinforce key skills for SOC roles.